-When choosing an order management software, there are many things to think about – you don’t want to end up wasting your valuable money by choosing a product that’s not right for you or your business.
+When choosing an order management system, there are many things to think about – you don’t want to end up wasting your valuable money by choosing a product that’s not right for you or your business.
 You need to take into consideration your business needs, and what you want from an order management software before making a decision.
 Ultimately, your goal is to streamline the production and distribution process, and finding the right order management software can help this significantly.

 Order management software needs to address 3 key issues:

 - Ensure orders are managed correctly and put into right categories

 - Allow you to respond to customer enquiries quickly

 When choosing order management you need to asses your business, and also the other benefits you want from your order management software, so ensure you’re choosing the right product for you:

 1. How many customers do you have?
 Whether is 100 or 100,000, you need to choose an order management software than can cater to the number you’re serving – but you also don’t want to end up paying for a powerful and pricey software designed to manage more customers than you currently have.

 2. How many orders so you manage?
 Similarly, you will want to make sure that the order management software can process the amount of orders you are managing or won’t charge over the odds if you only manage a small number of orders Some will offer different price plans depending on how many customers and orders you fulfil.

 3. How many channels are you using?
 If you’re selling on more than one channel – using eBay, Amazon and your own website, for example – you’ll need to choose an order management software that works across all these channels and can sync your orders.
 It’s no good having a multichannel order management system than only works on 2 out of your 3 ecommerce platforms.

 4. What are your goals for the future?
 You need to asses your growth patterns – if you plan on expanding, you need to make sure you’re choosing an order management software than can respond accordingly.